 Rating: 9/10

 It moves with you.
-I’ve done roundhouse kicks, jump backs, and even sparred full contact.
-The gear stays in place and doesn’t drag you down.
-The forearm guard and groin protector absorb shock well, but don’t limit movement.
-The shoes grip enough to stay stable without sticking.
+I’ve thrown roundhouse kicks, jump backs, and sparred in full contact Taekwondo without restriction.
+The forearm guards and groin protector absorb shock but don’t limit mobility.
+The shoes grip the mats just enough to stay stable without sticking.

 Build Quality